Enfuvirtide slows the progress of HIV infection.

 Important: some people taking enfuvirtide have developed an allergic-type reaction.
 If you experience the following, stop using the injections and contact your doctor for further advice straightaway:

-- A skin rash, high temperature, sickness, sweating or chills, muscle stiffness or shaking, breathing problems, and feeling dizzy.
+- A skin rash, high temperature, sickness (vomiting), sweating or chills, muscle stiffness or shaking, breathing problems, and feeling dizzy.

 If you experience any other symptoms which you think may be due to the medicine, speak with your doctor or pharmacist for further advice.